46Nekoo/Python/README.md

 # Python
-use Python to automatically send emails, including sending HTML as well as images, attachments, etc.
+Use Python to automatically send emails, including sending HTML as well as images, attachments, etc.